Swinburne Island: History

-After several cholera pandemics in the nineteenth century, the federal government built Swinburne Island and Hoffman Island to serve as areas of quarantine for immigrants arriving by ship and carrying contagious diseases.
-Along with Hoffman Island, which was constructed in 1873, Swinburne was used through the early 20th century to quarantine immigrants to the United States who were found to be suffering dangerous contagious diseases upon arrival at the Port of New York.
+After several cholera pandemics in the nineteenth century, the federal government built two artificial islands, Swinburne Island and Hoffman Island, to serve as areas of quarantine for immigrants arriving by ship and carrying contagious diseases.
+Swinburne was originally called Dix Island.
+It was renamed in honor of Dr. John Swinburne (1820–1899), a military surgeon during the American Civil War.

+Swinburne was used through the early 20th century to quarantine immigrants to the United States who were found to be suffering from dangerous contagious diseases upon arrival at the Port of New York.
 Immigrants suspected of having such diseases were taken to the quarantine hospital and were not allowed to go to Ellis Island for entry until they were shown to be well or were cured of the disease.
+Originally, Hoffman was used to house patients who only had exposure to "pestilential" diseases, while Swinburne housed those with confirmed cases.

-The island was used to quarantine patients during the last cholera outbreak in the United States in 1910–1911, which started with a passenger from Naples on the Moltke, a ship of the Hamburg-American line.
-Swinburne was the second built, about a mile south of the earlier island, and it has a crematorium.
-The island was originally called Dix Island, but was renamed in honor of Dr. John Swinburne (1820–1899), a military surgeon during the American Civil War.
+Swinburne island was used to quarantine patients during the last cholera outbreak in the United States in 1910–1911, which started with a passenger from Naples on the Moltke, a ship of the Hamburg-American line.

 During World War I, immigration was reduced.
-Later, the United States passed the Immigration Act of 1923, which sharply lessened immigration from southern and eastern Europe.
+Later, the United States passed the Immigration Act of 1924, which sharply lessened immigration from southern and eastern Europe.
 By this time, the city and state had learned other means of controlling infectious diseases, so the quarantine facilities were little used.

 By the start of World War II, the United States Merchant Marine had adapted both islands as a training station, which had opened in 1938.

-It built additional quonset huts, which still stand.
+Ownership of the island was transferred from the city to the National Park Service in 1974.

 Current use

 Both Hoffman Island (11 acres) and Swinburne Island (4 acres) are now managed by the National Park Service as part of the Staten Island Unit of Gateway National Recreation Area.

+Hoffman Island features the remains of deserted docks, and its interior is densely overgrown, revealing only the foundations of demolished structures.
+Swinburne Island has five substantial dilapidated buildings.
+Among these ruins stands a brick chimney, likely associated with the former crematorium.
-They are not open to the public.

-Within the past decade, Swinburne Island has become a popular haul out site for Lower New York Harbor's population of harbor seals and grey seals.
+They are not open to the public, and as The New York Times reported, "Paradoxically, then, though the islands belong to the Gateway National Recreation Area, the only recreation permitted is practiced by visitors of the feathered and aquatic persuasions."
+In the 2000s, Swinburne Island became a popular haul out site for Lower New York Harbor's population of harbor seals and grey seals.
 The populations of both species have been increasing every year.
+There are nesting sites for five species of long-legged wading birds.